pbs-assess/TTTworkshop/README.md

 ### Chairs
 Andrew Edwards (PBS) & Daniel Duplisea (IML)

-### Original schedule

-**This was our original rough idea but will be updated a lot since the workshop is four days not five and also we have not yet used TMB much.
-We will clarify closer to the workshop.**
+### Updated schedule (still subject to change as we get closer)

+**Note:** The original idea for the workshop mentioned TMB (Template Model Builder) a fair bit as many people had taken the TESA TMB course in January 2018.
+However, we will focus more on building assessment documents based on the output of models, rather than running the models themselves.
+So whether the assessment model is run using TMB or something else is not so important for this workshop.

+If anyone does have TMB code that they using operationally (we do have some but have not used it for real assessments yet) they can hopefully integrate it into the workshop.
+But knowledge of TMB is not necessary for everyone.

 #### Day 1